abxyzzzzz/c-/README.md

   <summary><h4>🚀Features of ASCII Code Converter</h4></summary>

   - Enter a character, and the app returns its ASCII decimal value.
-  - nter an ASCII decimal value, and the app returns the corresponding character.
+  - Enter an ASCII decimal value, and the app returns the corresponding character.
   - Interactive and clear console instructions make it easy to use